-Join Thanassis Pozantzis for an in-depth discussion in this video Dynamic hierarchies, part of Dynamics in CINEMA 4D.
+Join Thanassis Pozantzis for an in-depth discussion in this video Dynamic hierarchies, part of Cinema 4D: Dynamics.

 …Since we are on the topic of hierarchies, let me show you a technique…that will allow you to apply a rigid body tag to a number of objects.…I will make a cube, scale it down to 20…centimeters, change my display settings, and I'll move it up slightly.…I'll make a copy by command open or control dragging in the Object Manager.…I'll move it out of the way, then I will select both cubes…and do the same thing, but in my view port to make a copy.…